 Worried about getting enough protein for your hair on a plant-based diet?
 Don’t be!
 There are plenty of vegetarian-friendly options:

-• Legumes: Lentils, chickpeas, and beans are not just protein-rich; they also pack a punch with iron and biotin, all of which support hair growth and strength.
+• Legumes: Lentils, chickpeas, and beans are not only protein-rich but also packed with iron and biotin, all of which support hair growth and strength.

 • Nuts and Seeds: Almonds, flaxseeds, and chia seeds are great snacks that offer omega-3s, zinc, and selenium, in addition to protein, helping grow hair.

-• Tofu and Soy Products: These are not only excellent sources of protein but also offer isoflavones, compounds that can mimic estrogen, potentially promoting hair growth, especially in post-menopausal women.
+• Tofu and Soy Products are excellent sources of protein and offer isoflavones, compounds that can mimic estrogen, potentially promoting hair growth, especially in post-menopausal women.

 Omega-3 Fatty Acids To Keep Your Hair Healthy

 Omega-3 fatty acids are like a splash of hydration and nourishment for your hair.
-They’re essential fats that your body can’t make on its own, so you need to get them from your diet.
-Let’s look at how they benefit your hair and where to find them.
+They’re essential fats that your body can’t make alone, so you need to get them from your diet.
+Let’s examine how they benefit your hair and where to find them.

 Fish and Seafood: How Omega-3s Keep Your Scalp and Hair Healthy